Hinda Wausau: Stardom

 Wausau's act was recalled by essayist James M. Merritt in a 1994 piece for the Baltimore Sun: "However, one of the ecdysiasts approached her work differently.
 Her name was Hinda Wasau [sic], and when she came on, the curtain was raised because she was going to need the whole stage.
 She strode about laughing lustily while unhooking the integral parts of her costume and tossing them away contemptuously.
 The joie de vivre she exuded was contagious.
 Suddenly, she would stop, spread her legs and, with her back to the audience, clasp her hands behind her flaming red hair.
 She would then palpitate her cheeks, singly or in unison, in perfect time with the orchestra's martial tempo.
 From these descriptions, it should be clear that I approached these exhibitions with the objective attitude of an art critic called to judge a recently discovered cache of nudes by Rubens.
 How else can I explain the ringing in my ears every time I think of Hinda's act?
 I firmly believe the great state of Wisconsin named a town and its insurance company after its favorite daughter."

 Walter Cronkite said that one of his most memorable interviews was with Hinda.
-When he asked her about the role of burlesque in boosting wartime morale, Wassau grabbed him by the lapels.
+When he asked her about the role of burlesque in boosting wartime morale, Wausau grabbed him by the lapels.
 "Let me tell you something," she snarled at the shaken Cronkite.
 "The morals behind a burlesque stage are just as good as the morals at Radio City."

 Wausau was active in burlesque into the early 1950s.
+On May 1, 1954, she performed what she said was her retirement show in the Lyric Theater, PA, after which she retired "to her dog-breeding farm in Maryland".
+According to Lou Ascol, in May 1981 she was living in Milwaukee, though her 1980 Obituary would show otherwise.

 She was tested several times for Hollywood film contracts, but to no resulting roles.
 Wausau was considered for the role of Sadie Thompson in a revival of Rain at a Rochester, New York stock theater in June 1940.
 The character was made famous by Jeanne Eagels in the 1920s.

 Personal life

-Wausau was managed by Rube Bernstein (1883-1954), who became her first husband circa 1930.
+Wausau was managed by Rube Bernstein (1883–1954), who became her first husband in February 1932.
 He was 23 years her senior.
 Wausau was planning a divorce in February 1941 but they were still married a year later.
 Bernstein was also Ann Corio's manager until Corio discovered that Wausau was getting better breaks and dancing at a competitor club.
 Corio, who had moved from burlesque to vaudeville and was heading a troupe at Fay's Theater in Philadelphia, Pennsylvania, fired Bernstein.

+In 1954, she was married to Richard Smith, with whom she owned the Hectic Acres kennels at Colesville, MD.
+The couple raised pedigreed boxers, including the champion "Mr. Celebrity".
+They were married until her death in 1980.